 CONSILIO IT seems to be underplaying the very high costs associated with HANA.
 And of course CONSILIO IT’s consulting costs.

 - Does CONSILIO have any idea if this is true?

 - Have they calculated a full TCO for ERP on HANA?
 A full ROI?

-- How do they know what they are writing is true or are they simply guessing.
+- How do they know what they are writing is true, or are they merely guessing.
 They should say.

 The Real Story on MRP on HANA from a Research Entity Rather than Someone Trying to Sell HANA and S/4HANA Services

 In the previous Brightwork article, How to Interpret the Performance Problems of MRP on HANA,

 We covered the observations that have been coming in about how the many problems that have surfaced when running MRP on HANA.